 Do you find homeowners insurance confusing?
 Most people do.
-This column addresses the five most common questions about homeowners insurance.
+This post addresses the five most common questions homeowners have about insuring their home.

 1) How much should my homeowners insurance cost?